 We didn't drive a Sportage with the 2.0-liter four, although we expect that its 140 hp and 136 lb-ft of torque are little more than adequate.
 Aim instead for the 173-hp, 2.7-liter V-6, mated solely to a four-speed automatic transmission and available with all-wheel drive starting at only $20,290.
 All models, even the $16,490 stripper, have standard antilock brakes, stability and traction control, and six air bags.

-It's not quite in the same league as the , the , and the , but the Sportage has a nicely packaged interior and lots of standard features for the money.
+It's not quite in the same league as the Honda CR-V, the Toyota RAV4, and the Ford Escape, but the Sportage has a nicely packaged interior and lots of standard features for the money.
 While the same can be said for nearly every product from Hyundai and Kia, what distinguishes the Sportage is the fact that it is one of the few Korean cars to add competitive driving dynamics to the equation.

 On Sale: NowPrice: $20,589 (EX; $23,440 as tested)Engine: 2.7L V-6, 173 hp, 178 lb-ftDrive: Front-wheel (standard), 4-wheel (optional)